EVOZXLaunch/evozxa-future/README.md

   A decentralized token launchpad for the EVOZ Network.
 </p>

-A decentralized token launchpad for the EVOZ Network.

 EVOZXa FUTURE provides a streamlined interface for creating, deploying, and managing customizable EVM-compatible tokens through a web-based application.
 The platform integrates token deployment, metadata management, wallet connectivity, and smart contract verification into a unified workflow.